Personal profile

 Overview

-He has a specific interest in the lived experiences of older people with dementia, particularly the issues surrounding associated significant stress & distress and how to approach that.
-He referees articles on dementia for several academic journals.
-He is also interested in the development of new/innovative strands of advanced nurse practice, especially to help meet context-specific difficulties in availability of healthcare expertise and specialist services (such as in remote and rural geographical locations, but in the face of contemporary challenges to healthcare resources overall).
+He has a specific interest in contemporary lived experiences of older people living with frailty and multimorbidity in community settings.
+He is also interested in innovation within health and social approaches to help meet context-specific difficulties in availability of expertise and specialist services in the face of today's challenges to healthcare resources.

 External positions